zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/11-sinhala-google.md

 The mind was engaged in miserliness.

 [APZ 98.6] (# apz98.6) # apz98.6 .ref .apz}
-Does. ”Means to cause controversy when it arises and when it arises.
+Does.
+"Means to cause controversy when it arises and when it arises.
 I heard here and there to break them.
 From there to divide the harvest Listen and say here.
 Thus encouraging the broken to break the united In order to separate, the glue of separation is bound to separate from the bond of separation